ryanjob42/mass-spec-analysis/docs/AutomaticFirstTimeSetup.md

 Please continue following the instructions in the setup document.
 ```

-Once you see that, log off of Slipstick, then continue the instructions below.
+Once you see that message:
+1. Log off of Slipstick.
+2. Log back in to Slipstick.
+3. Follow the "Log In to mzMine" instructions below.

 ## Log In to mzMine
 As of August 2024, the command-line way to log in to mzMine does not work.